Chairman’s Chat – February 2021

 Please email: firstname.lastname@example.org for contact details

-Why not make a saving by paying by Standing Order — £3.00 and £5.00 respectively
+Why not make a saving by paying by Standing Order (£3.00 single/£5.00 family membership)

 We need your help!

-We urgently need volunteers to join the Committee, both to act as Membership Secretary and to book halls for talks.
+We urgently need volunteers to join the Committee.
+Our Secretary of many years Elizabeth will be stepping down in November please consider stepping up to join us.
 Without new volunteers we will not have enough people to continue running the Association!
 Plenty of assistance will be available.

 If you are willing to help, please email: email@example.com